+schema: "string"

-schema: " string " The target schema into which the contents of the copied schema must be loaded.
+The target schema into which the contents of the copied schema must be loaded.

 If the schema does not exist, it is created, and the copied schema is loaded to that new schema.
 If the new schema name differs from the schema name in the copy, the copy is loaded to the new schema, but no changes are made to the loaded data.
 That is, any reference to the old schema name remains in the data.
 All stored procedures, views, and so on, refer to the original schema, not the new one.

 This load option is supported for single schema copies, or for filtering options which result in a single schema.
-That is, if you are using copyInstance to copy data to a new instance, you can copy all the data to a single schema if the source contains only one schema, or the defined filters result in a single schema being copied to the destination. skipBinlog: [true false] Skips binary logging on the target MySQL instance for the sessions used by the utility during the course of the copy, by issuing a SET sql_log_bin=0 statement.
+That is, if you are using copyInstance to copy data to a new instance, you can copy all the data to a single schema if the source contains only one schema, or the defined filters result in a single schema being copied to the destination.

+skipBinlog: [true | false]

+Skips binary logging on the target MySQL instance for the sessions used by the utility during the course of the copy, by issuing a SET sql_log_bin=0 statement.
 The default is false, so binary logging is active by default.
 For HeatWave Service DB Systems, this option is not used, and the import stops with an error if you attempt to set it to true.
 For other MySQL instances, always set skipBinlog to true if you are applying the gtid_executed GTID set from the source MySQL instance on the target MySQL instance, either using the updateGtidSet option or manually.
 When GTIDs are in use on the target MySQL instance (gtid_mode=ON), setting this option to true prevents new GTIDs from being generated and assigned as the import is being carried out, so that the original GTID set from the source server can be used.
-The user account must have the required permissions to set the sql_log_bin system variable. ignoreVersion: [true false] Copy even if the major version number of the source from which the data was copied is non-consecutive to the major version number of the destination, such as 5.6 to 8.1.
+The user account must have the required permissions to set the sql_log_bin system variable.

+ignoreVersion: [true | false]

+Copy even if the major version number of the source from which the data was copied is non-consecutive to the major version number of the destination, such as 5.6 to 8.1.
 The default is false, meaning that an error is issued and the copy stops if the major version number is different.
 When this option is set to true, a warning is issued and the copy proceeds.
 Note that the copy will only be successful if the copied schemas have no compatibility issues with the new major version.

-Note ignoreVersion is not required for copying between consecutive major versions, such as 5.7 to 8.1.
+ignoreVersion is not required for copying between consecutive major versions, such as 5.7 to 8.1.

 Before attempting a copy using the ignoreVersion option, use MySQL Shell's upgrade checker utility checkForServerUpgrade() to check the source instance and fix any compatibility issues identified by the utility before attempting to copy.

+dropExistingObjects: [true | false]

+The default value is false.

+Copy the instance even if it contains user accounts or DDL objects that already exist in the target instance.
+If this option is set to false, any existing object results in an error.
+Setting it to true drops existing user accounts and objects before creating them.

+Schemas are not dropped.

+It is not possible to enable dropExistingObjects if ignoreExistingObjects or dataOnly are enabled.